-- 1. Cancel, terminate, or suspend this agreement in whole or in part; - 2.
-Refrain from extending any further assistance to the Sponsor under the program from which the failure or refusal occurred until satisfactory assurance of future compliance has been received from the Sponsor. - 3.
-Take such other action that may be deemed appropriate under the circumstances, until compliance or remedial action has been accomplished by the Sponsor; - 4.
-Refer the case to the Department of Justice for appropriate legal proceedings.
+- Cancel, terminate, or suspend this agreement in whole or in part; - Refrain from extending any further assistance to the Sponsor under the program from which the failure or refusal occurred until satisfactory assurance of future compliance has been received from the Sponsor. - Take such other action that may be deemed appropriate under the circumstances, until compliance or remedial action has been accomplished by the Sponsor; - Refer the case to the Department of Justice for appropriate legal proceedings.

-Distribution: EEO Office Exhibit B revised: 03-09, 08-10
+Distribution: EEO Office Revised: 03-09, 08-10, 08-17